-Column 5 of Table 1, panel B, reproduces the specification from column 5 of Table 1, panel A, but for Argentina instead of the United States.
-In this case, the α coefficient of 0.468 is close to the baseline value from column 2 of Table 1, panel B (0.494).
-This estimate suggests that 95 percent (i.e., $\frac{0.468}{0.494}$) of learning is genuine.
-However, this estimate is less precisely estimated, and we cannot reject the null hypothesis that only 50 percent of the learning is genuine.
+Column (5) of Table 1.b reproduces the specification from column (5) of Table 1.a, but for Argentina instead of the United States.
+In this case, the α coefficient of 0.468 is close to the baseline value from column (2) of Table 1.b (0.494).
+This estimate suggests that 95% (i.e., $\frac{0.468}{0.494}$) of learning is genuine.
+However, this estimate is less precisely estimated, and as a result we cannot reject the null hypothesis that only 50% of the learning is genuine.

 The results for the nominal interest rate also support our findings in a more general way.
 Our survey questions always refer to inflation expectations in the sense of changes in the average general price level.
-However, it may be argued that individuals may mistakenly respond as if we asked about their own idiosyncratic inflation (i.e., the price change of their own consumption basket).26 The results described in this paragraph show that this cannot be the case: changes in inflation expectations affect expectations about nominal variables, like the interest rate (and the exchange rate in the Argentine case, as discussed in the online Appendix), which should not be affected if individuals consider their own idiosyncratic experiences.
+However, it may be argued that individuals may mistakenly respond as if we asked about their own idiosyncratic inflation - i.e., the price change of their own consumption basket.25 The results described in this paragraph show that this cannot be the case: changes in inflation expectations affect expectations about nominal variables like the interest rate (and the exchange rate in the Argentine case, discussed in Appendix B.3), which should not be affected if the individual was only thinking about her own idiosyncratic experience.

-In sum, despite a significant level of spurious learning, about half of it is still genuine.
-More important, once we account for spurious learning, the main results still hold (e.g., it is still true that the learning rate in Argentina is substantially lower than that in the United States).
+In sum, while there is a significant level of spurious learning, about half of it can be still be considered genuine.
+More importantly, once we account for spurious learning, the main results still hold: e.g., it is still true that the learning rate in Argentina is substantially lower than that in the United States.

-Additionally, to help establish the validity of the estimation of the learning rates, we test some auxiliary predictions of the Bayesian model.
+Additionally, to help establish the validity of the estimation of the learning rates, we can test some auxiliary predictions of the Bayesian model.
 One prediction yielded by this model is that providing relevant information will increase the accuracy of the posterior belief.
-We test this hypothesis with our data, using the respondents' self-reported confidence in their own inflation expectations on a scale from "very sure" to "very unsure."
-Higher values of this confidence variable indicate higher confidence, and this variable is standardized to have a standard deviation of 1.
-In the United States, relative to the control group, the Statistics (1.5 percent) treatment increases confidence by 0.324 (p-value < 0.01), the Products treatments increases confidence by 0.226 (p-value < 0.01), the combined Products + Statistics (1.5 percent) increases confidence by 0.368, and the Hypothetical treatment increases confidence by a nonsignificant 0.032 (p-value of 0.54).
-This pattern of results indicates a larger increase in confidence as we provide more factual information to our subjects.
-There is no change when we provide only the (nonfactual) Hypothetical treatment.
-Similarly, in Argentina's sample I, relative to the control group, the Statistics (24 percent) treatment increased standardized confidence by 0.152 (p-value of 0.09); whereas for sample II, the combined Products treatments increased confidence by 0.360 (p-value < 0.01) compared to that of the control group.
+We can test this hypothesis with our data using the respondents' self-reported confidence in their own inflation expectations in a scale from "very sure" to "very unsure."
+Higher values of this confidence variable indicate higher confidence, and this variable was standardized to have a standard deviation of 1.
+In the United States, relative to the control group, the Statistics (1.5%) treatment increased confidence by 0.324 (p-value < 0.01) the Products treatments increased confidence by 0.226 (p-value < 0.01), the combined Products+Statistics (1.5%) increases confidence by 0.368, and the Hypothetical treatment only increases confidence by a non-significant 0.032 (p-value of 0.54).
+This pattern of results indicates a larger increase in confidence the more factual information we provide to our subjects, and no change when we provide only the (non-factual) Hypothetical treatment.
+Similarly, in Argentina's sample I, relative to the control group, the Statistics (24%) treatment increased standardized confidence by 0.197 (p-value of 0.07) and the combined Products treatments increased confidence by 0.152 (p-value of 0.09), whereas for sample II the combined Products treatments increased confidence by 0.360 (p-value < 0.01) compared to that of the control group.